Alpha018/nestjs-firebase-auth/README.md

 ### Auth Guard With Role Validation

-To enforce role-based access control, you need to set custom claims in Firebase.
-Here's how you can set custom claims:
+To enforce role-based access control, you need to set role-based custom claims in Firebase.
+Here's how you can set roles for a user using `setClaimsRoleBase`:
 ```ts
 import { FirebaseProvider } from '@alpha018/nestjs-firebase-auth';